 WHAT DOES IT ALL MEAN?

-We teach Parkour classes every day.
+We teach Parkour classes almost every day.
 In addition to trying it, we have to tell you a short story for you to really understand what we mean when we say we teach Parkour.

 Think about this like any other teacher/student lineage.
 Parkour and Freerunning come from somewhere.
 They have a source version that has since been replicated and marketed into the more popular versions you see today.
 Originating from France in the mid-80's, that source is called L'Art Du Deplacement.
 Collectively, they make up the fastest growing movement-lifestyle sub-culture on the planet.
 ADD was founded by the first generation practitioners known as the Yamakasi.
 The "Yamak" spirit is the true essence of what we do at Urban Movement.